Dačice: Administrative division

+Prostřední Vydří forms an exclave of the municipal territory.

 Geography

 Dačice is located about 31 km east of Jindřichův Hradec and 36 km south of Jihlava.
 Despite administratively being a part of the South Bohemian Region, the town lies in the historical land of Moravia.
 It lies in the Křižanov Highlands.
 The highest point is the hill Plec at 608 m above sea level.

-The town is situated on the Moravian Thaya River.
-Its tributary is the Rybniční Stream, which supplies a numerous set of ponds located within the municipal territory.
+The town is situated at the confluence of the Moravian Thaya River and its longest tributary, the Vápovka Stream.
+There are also many other smaller streams and the municipal territory is rich fishponds, supplied by these streams.
+The most numerous set of fishponds is built on the stream Rybniční potok.

 History

 The first written mention of Dačice is from 1183, when it was a settlement on crossroads of two trade routes.
 In 1377, Dačice was promoted to a town.

 After Dačice was acquired by the family of Krajíř of Krajek in 1459, the town has experienced rapid development.
 In the 16th century, Krajíř invited Italian architects to the town and turned the simple Gothic town into a Renaissance one.
 The new town hall, two castles, new quarter around the castle, and the tower of the church were built.
 The Baroque era has been shown in 1660 by construction of Franciscan monastery, and in 1672–1677, when the Church of Saint Anthony of Padua was built next to the monastery.

 Dačice suffered by a plague in 1680, and by extensive fire and several smaller fires, which caused destruction of Renaissance and Baroque look of the town.
 In the 19th century, the town was industrialized.
 In 1833, the first sugar refinery in Moravia was founded.
 In 1902, the town was connected with Telč and Slavonice by railway.

-Until 1918, Datschitz – Dačice (Datschitz in 1850) was part of the Austrian monarchy (Austria side after the compromise of 1867), in the district with the same name, one of the 34 Bezirkshauptmannschaften in Moravia.
+Until 1918, the town was part of Austria-Hungary in the district with the same name, one of the 34 Bezirkshauptmannschaften in Moravia.

 Demographics

 Economy

-THK Rhythm Automotive Czech a.s., part of the THK concern, is by far the largest employer in the town and one of the largest in the region.
+THK Rhythm Automotive Czech, part of the THK concern that produces parts for motor vehicles, is by far the largest employer in the town and one of the largest in the region.

+Transport

+Dačice is located on the railway line heading from Havlíčkův Brod to Slavonice.
+The town is served by four train stations and stops.